What is the best part about adopting a child in Georgia?

 There are many knowledgeable and supportive adoption providers available to adoptive families and birth parents.
 It is simply about finding the right fit for each adoptive parent/family and birth parent.

-In addition, there are numerous resources to adoptive families, birth parents, and adoptees in Georgia.
+Also, there are numerous resources for adoptive families, birth parents, and adoptees in Georgia.

 What are the requirements for parents to qualify to adopt in Georgia?